Influencer Model – 1:9:90 Rule of Social & Influencer Segmentation

 Why this matters:

-The influencer model we are discussing today is based on these topics and markets.
-With that said, in every market (and topic), the top 1% of people in that market are influencers.
-The 9% of the people in that market are promoters, and the rest, the 90%, are lurkers.
+The model of an influencer that we’re talking about today is based on these topics and markets.
+Still, it’s important to remember that in every market and subject, the top 1% of people are called “influencers,” the next 9% are called “promoters,” and the remaining 90% are called “lurkers.”

 The 1:9:90 influencer model